 2 dog sled – 2.8 km

 CALL FOR VOLUNTEERS!

 Timers, Team Fetchers, Registration Help, Set-up, Take Down, Kitchen Help, Trail Help and Bib Collector.
 Races can’t happen without volunteers, so please volunteer to help when you are not racing, or bring someone with you who can.
 Please let us know what position you’d prefer by Monday January 9.
 As much as volunteering on the day is appreciated, we really need to plan in advance to be able to guarantee a quality event that we can all enjoy.
 Volunteer Coordinator Jeff Black: VOLUNTEERS@MUSHLAROSE.CA

-There will be a charge of $5.00 per run.
-All funds raised will benefit The SPCA of Western Quebec as mentioned above.
-Club will require Rabies and Parvo/Distemper vaccine – you must present paperwork if you have not already done so at a previous race, or training day this season.
+There will be a charge of $10.00 per run.
+We will require Rabies and Parvo/Distemper vaccine – you must present paperwork if you have not already done so at a previous race, or training day this season.

-There will be ribbons and prize bags valued up to $45 for placing in each category.
+There will be ribbons and badges for placing in each category.